 Injuries and Afternoon Activities.
 Students who cannot play sports for health reasons are placed on the "No Play List."
-If your child has sustained an injury and cannot attend afternoon activities, please contact the Health Center.
-We request health care provider notes regarding injuries and for clearance to return to play.
-Students remain a part of the team and are expected to attend afternoon activities, unless the injury is prohibitive.
+If a student has sustained an injury and cannot attend afternoon activities, please contact the Health Center.
+We request health care provider notes regarding injuries and for clearance to return to activities.
+Students remain a part of the team and are expected to attend afternoon activities unless the injury is prohibitive.
+In this case, students will work with the athletic trainer or rest in the Health Center.
 The Health Center can assist students with rides on campus due to injuries if needed.

 Concussions.
 While infrequent, concussions can occur.
 Please contact the Health Center for assistance should your child sustain a concussion.
 The Webb Schools works with a medical provider who is an expert on concussion support.
 All students who sustain a concussion must have a medical clearance written by a health care provider to return to sports and the academic school day.
-The Health Center works in association with the schools' athletic trainer to monitor and ensure the student can progress to a return-to-play state following a concussion.
+The Health Center works in association with the schools' athletic trainer and the Director of Studies to monitor and ensure the student can progress to a return-to-play state and normal academic work following a concussion.

 Medical Pass.
 A medical pass will be issued to boarding students by the Health Center in the event of an illness or emergency that requires the student to be off campus overnight.
 Students are expected to place the medical pass on their dorm room door when they leave.
 When they return to campus, students are to check in with the Health Center and return the pass to the Health Center.
 If the student returns when the Health Center is closed, they must check in with security and the administrator on duty.
 The student must also contact the Health Center's after-hours line and leave a message indicating they have returned to campus.
 Medical passes are not issued for non-health related reasons.
-More extensive health leaves will be coordinated by the Health Center director and/or the director of counseling and health education.
+More extensive health leaves will be coordinated by the director of wellness.